jasonkuhrt/graffle/website/content/_snippets/examples/generated/document.md

 const pokemon = Pokemon.create()

 const pokemons = await pokemon.document({
-  query: { //                     A root type.
+  query: { //                     An operation type.
-    pokemonsAndTrainers: { //     A name of an the operation.
+    pokemonsAndTrainers: { //     A name chosen by you for this operation.
-      trainers: { //              A root field.
+      trainers: { //              A selection on a Query type field (aka. root field, entrypoint).
-        name: true, //            A field.
+        name: true, //            A selection on a scalar type field },
-      },
       pokemons: {
         $: { //                   A field's arguments